TITLE: Cat+Human Collection

 BRIEF

-The self-directed objective of this project was to create a collection of hand-crafted, space-saving, sustainably-made furniture that is functional for both humans and cats..
+The self-directed objective of this project was to create a collection of minimalist, space-saving, sustainably-made furniture that is functional for both humans and cats.

 CRITERIA